 Sigrid Bathen is a Sacramento journalist who was a staff writer for the Sacramento Bee for 13 years and has written for numerous publications, including the California Journal, an award-winning magazine about politics and government, where she was senior editor.
-Her work has appeared in the Los Angeles Times, Capitol Weekly, California Lawyer, the American Lawyer Newspapers, California Medicine, California Republic, the Sacramento Business Journal, Comstock’s Magazine, the Sacramento (and Chico) News & Review and Sacramento Magazine, where she was co-managing editor and senior writer.
+Her work has appeared in the Los Angeles Times, Capitol Weekly, the California Health Care Foundation, California Lawyer, the American Lawyer Newspapers, California Medicine, California Republic, the Sacramento Business Journal, Comstock’s Magazine, the Sacramento (and Chico) News & Review and Sacramento Magazine, where she was co-managing editor and senior writer.
 She has been an adjunct professor of journalism/communications at California State University, Sacramento, since 1988.

 Her writing has won many awards: the Berton J. Ballard Press‑Bar Award for Distinguished Reporting on the Administration of Justice from the State Bar of California, the Catherine L. O’Brien Award for women’s interest reporting – both for a series of articles on juvenile crime published in the Sacramento Bee – and awards for Commentary and Enterprise Reporting from the Society of Professional Journalists, for articles and columns in several publications on politics, lobbying, crime and children’s issues, published in several publications.
 She twice received national awards from the National Mental Health Association (in 1977 and again in 1997) and from the California Mental Health Association, for “outstanding contributions to public understanding of mental health,” for articles in the Sacramento Bee and the California Journal.
 She was nominated for a Pulitzer Prize for her Bee coverage of conditions in one California state hospital.
 She received the 2002 Lifetime Achievement Award from the State Information Officers Council and was named “Best State Agency Spokesperson” in 2004 by the Sacramento News & Review, in its annual “Best of Sacramento” issue.
 She was co-founder of the Women’s Caucus of the Sacramento Newspaper Guild and was the first president of Sacramento Women in the Media.She received her B.A. in journalism cum laude from CSU, Chico, and her M.A. in English and journalism from CSU, Sacramento.
 Her Master’s thesis, “The Girls on the Bus,” about women political reporters, has been excerpted in several magazines.
 It is available in the CSUS Library, and on this website.